miroshar-success/js-study-notes/117-React-Router/readme.md

   return (
     <div>
       <Switch>
-        {/* If the current URL is /about, this route is rendered while the rest are ignored */}
+        {/* If the current URL is /about, this router is rendered while the rest are ignored */}
         <Route path="/about">
           <About />
         </Route>

-        {/* Note how these two routes are ordered.
+        {/* Note how these two router are ordered.
 The more specific path="/contact/:id" comes before path="/contact" so that
-            route will render when viewing an individual contact */}
+            router will render when viewing an individual contact */}
         <Route path="/contact/:id">
           <Contact />
         </Route>